replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   Replace `VERSION` with `v` and the version number.
 For example, `v0.40.0`.

   :::note
   There is no method in Troubleshoot to run host collectors on remote nodes.
-If you have a multi-node Kubernetes cluster, you must run the support bundle binary on each node and generate a bundle for each.
+If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a bundle for each.
   :::

 1. Run the following command on the host to generate a support bundle: